 GÉANT's point-to-point services, GÉANT Plus and GÉANT Lambda, optimise the latest developments in technology and the telecommunications market to meet an ever-growing demand from the user community, not only for a high-capacity network, but also for guaranteed availability and performance.
-The point-to-point services offer circuits of between 1 Gb/s and 10 Gb/s that provide dedicated, guaranteed network capacity to the user group concerned, ensuring reliable, secure, high-bandwidth, end-to-end (E2E) connectivity.
+The point-to-point services offer circuits of between 1 Gb/s and 10 Gb/s (support for 40 Gb/s is available, but has not been requested to date) that provide dedicated, guaranteed network capacity to the user group concerned, ensuring reliable, secure, high-bandwidth, end-to-end (E2E) connectivity.